Reverse Shoulder Arthroplasty

 The Glenohumeral (GH) Joint

 GH joint is a synovial multiaxial ball and socket articulation between the humeral head and the bony glenoid that permits a wide range of motion.[6]
-GH stability is achieved by dynamic and static stabilizers.
+Dynamic and static stabilizers achieve GH stability.
 Dynamic GH stabilizers include the long head of the biceps and the rotator cuff muscles.
-The rotor cuff muscles are subscapularis muscle, supraspinatus muscle, infraspinatus, and teres minor muscles.
-The dynamic GH stabilizers function to keep the humeral head in a central position in the glenoid fossa during the shoulder movements.
+The rotor cuff muscles are subscapularis, supraspinatus, infraspinatus, and teres minor.
+During shoulder movements, the dynamic GH stabilizers keep the humeral head in a central position in the glenoid fossa.
 Static GH stabilizers include the glenoid bony configuration, glenoid labrum, shoulder joint capsule, and GH ligaments (superior, middle, and inferior GH ligaments).[7]
-The humeral head is retroverted about 20 degrees in relation to the distal humerus inter epicondylar axis.
+The humeral head is retroverted about 20 degrees to the distal humerus inter epicondylar axis.
 The humeral neck-shaft angle is about 130-140 degrees.[8]
 The glenoid is titled upward about 5 degrees and retroverted about 5 degrees from the scapular body axis.

 Reverse Total Arthroplasty Biomechanics

 In the RTSA, the shoulder center of rotation is displaced inferiorly and medially.
 This modification in the center of rotation allows the deltoid muscle to work on a longer lever arm.
 This mechanical advantage allows more deltoid muscle fibers to act on shoulder abduction.
 Also, the downward humerus displacement increases the deltoid muscle tension.[9]
-The RTSA transforms the shear forces around the shoulder into compressive forces creating a rotational moment that allows the deltoid muscle to start arm abduction.[4]
-The larger glenohumeral surface area in RTSA increases the shoulder stability and increases the potential range of movement.
-Also, the deltoid neutralization in RTSA minimizes the upward humeral translation associated with the rotator cuff arthropathy that enhances the shoulder stability.[10]
+The RTSA transforms the shear forces around the shoulder into compressive forces, creating a rotational moment that allows the deltoid muscle to start arm abduction.[4]
+The larger glenohumeral surface area in RTSA increases the shoulder stability and the potential range of movement.
+Also, the deltoid neutralization in RTSA minimizes the upward humeral translation associated with rotator cuff arthropathy, which enhances shoulder stability.[10]

 Indications